olitus/wastefull/README.md

 # *waste* full
-Turn trash landfields into energy storage
+**Turn landfills into clean energy banks**

+## Background & Description
-Wastefield: large unused spaces, close to the city.
+Landfills are large unused spaces, close to the city, that are filled with waste.
-Energy storage needs: lots of space, be close to the city.
+Gravity energy storage needs: lots of space, be close to the city.
-We can make wastefileds into batteries via cranes.
+We can make andfills into energy banks using system of cranes.

-## Idea
+## Process
-1. Create dense trash blocks (partially done)
+1. Create dense waste blocks.
-2. Use them with cranes to store and release energy
+2. Pull waste blocks with cranes up and down to store and release gravitational energy.

 ## Data